 Charles lives in the house he designed and hand built himself near the Clackamas River in Carver.
 He is an avid climber, runner, skier, and community volunteer.
 He has volunteered at the Wallace Medical Concern, a free clinic for the homeless, co-founder of the Oregon Pediatric Improvement Partnership, a volunteer mentor with the Oregon Youth Authority, and currently serves on the Clackamas County Parks Advisory Board and Economic Development Commission.

-When asked why is he running for the House he said, “I think the voters of this district deserve better representation, mainstream, a real positive voice.
+When asked why is he running for the Senate he said, “I think the voters of this district deserve better representation, mainstream, a real positive voice.
 It’s time we stopped pitting education, healthcare, public safety, and the environment against one another in our budget process.
 There is a better way and we can do it

 …and I really do love Oregon.”